-- Of the 8.5 million people living in the five boroughs, over half speak a language other than English at home.1
+- Of the 8.5 million people living in the five boroughs, nearly half speak a language other than English at home.

-- More than three million New Yorkers are foreign born, with over one-quarter having arrived in the year 2000 or later.2
+- More than three million New Yorkers are foreign born, with over one-quarter having arrived in the year 2000 or later.

-- Almost 25% of NYC residents (1.8 million people) have Limited English Proficiency.3
+- Almost 25% of NYC residents (1.8 million people) have Limited English Proficiency.1

 Take a look at this interactive map for a graphic breakdown of the city’s many languages and where they are spoken.